United States Department of the Treasury: Budget and staffing

-The Treasury Department has authorized a budget for Fiscal Year 2015 of $22.6 billion.
+The Treasury Department has authorized a budget for Fiscal Year 2024 of $16.5 billion.
 The budget authorization is broken down as follows:

 Freedom of Information Act processing performance

-In the latest Center for Effective Government analysis of the fifteen federal agencies that receive the most Freedom of Information Act FOIA requests, published in 2015 (using 2012 and 2013 data, the most recent years available), the treasury failed to earn a satisfactory overall grade.
+In the 2015 Center for Effective Government analysis of the 15 federal agencies that receive the most Freedom of Information Act (FOIA) requests (using 2012 and 2013 data, the most recent years available), Treasury failed to earn a satisfactory overall grade.